 Getting Started: You must use the Linux network - not the lab iMacs or your own Mac - to complete this lab.
-Remotely log in to the Linux network, create a new lab4a directory in your cmsc240 directory, and then copy all the files and directories from the appropriate directory in my home directory: ~dszajda/outbox/cs240/lab4a/
+Remotely log in to the Linux network, create a new lab3 directory in your cmsc240 directory, and then copy all the files and directories from the appropriate directory in my home directory: ~dszajda/outbox/cs240/lab3/

-Answers to all underlined questions must go in the cmsc240\lab4a\NETID.txt (which you must rename (so that it contains your netID!).
-As with Lab3, this .txt file also contains parts of questions.
+Answers to all underlined questions must go in the cmsc240_lab3_NETID.txt (which you must rename (so that it contains your netID!).
+This file, in addition to being your submission file, also contains parts of questions.